arvindnair-04/SprintAnalysis/README.md

 analyzer.compute_differences()
 ...

+### Note on Thresholds
+> **Note:**
+> The threshold values used for detecting contact and air phases are sensitive to the scale of the video.
+> If your camera is positioned closer or farther from the athlete compared to the original footage,
+> you may need to **chnange the thresholds** accordingly to get accurate results.
+> For example, a close-up video may produce larger leg extension values than a wide-angle shot.

 - View Outputs and Visualizations
-The code will produce visual plots, accuracy results, and step-by-step performance metrics for each athlete.
+The code will produce visual plots, accuracy results, and step by step performance metrics for each athlete.

 ---